cloudflare/cloudflare-docs/content/cache/concepts/cache-control.md

 ### Cacheability

-Cacheability refers to whether or not a resource should enter a cache, and the directives below indicate a resource’s cacheability.
+Cacheability refers to whether or not a resource should enter a cache, and the directives below indicate a resource's cacheability.

 - `public` — Indicates any cache may store the response, even if the response is normally non-cacheable or cacheable only within a private cache.
 - `private` — Indicates the response message is intended for a single user, such as a browser cache, and must not be stored by a shared cache like Cloudflare or a corporate proxy.